PhysioLabXR/PhysioLabXRDocs/source/ObjectDetectionTutorial.rst

 ##############################
-Object Detection Tutorial
+WebCam Object Detection
 ##############################

 (teaser video)

-You will need a webcam hooked to your computer to try this demo.
+You will need a webcam hooked to your computer to try this tutorial.

 You will run a simple object detection algorithm on the image stream from your webcam.